Down but not out: properties of the molecular gas in the stripped Virgo Cluster early-type galaxy NGC4526: Physical conditions in the molecular gas

 \subsection{CN hyperfine blends and implications for the other high-density tracers}

 The 3mm ($N=1-0$) spectral lines of CN consist of a set of hyperfine components which are grouped into two main blends, one with \jthreetwo\ around 113.49 GHz and one with \jonetwo\ around 113.19 GHz.
 The ratios of these two blends can be used to infer the optical depths of the CN lines; the optically thin limit in LTE is I(\jthreetwo)/I(\jonetwo) = 2.0, so deviations from that value imply significant optical depths \citep[e.g.][]{tang2019}.
-Previous observations suggested that most observed $^{12}$CN is optically thin \citep[][and references therein]{wilson_cn}, though \citet{tang2019} found optical depths in the \jthreetwo\ component as high as $\tau_{3/2} = 1.9$ in their sample of three starburst galaxies.
+Previous observations suggested that most observed $^{12}$CN is optically thin \citep[][and references therein]{wilson_cn}, though \citet{alchemi1} find evidence for optically thick CN emission in NGC~253, and \citet{tang2019} found optical depths in the \jthreetwo\ component as high as $\tau_{3/2} = 1.9$ in their sample of three starburst galaxies.

 Here we find even lower line ratios and higher optical depths in the center of NGC~4526.
 Figure \ref{scatterplot2} shows values for this CN blend ratio as low as 1.12 $\pm$ 0.16 in individual pixels in the center of the galaxy, or 1.16 $\pm$ 0.06 computed from the position-velocity slices, rising to values consistent with 2.0 (the optically thin limit) at $r > 5$\arcsec.